-Isotonic dehydration is a condition in which both water and sodium are lost proportionally such that the serum sodium concentration maintains normal serum osmolality.
+Isotonic dehydration is a condition in which both water and sodium are lost proportionally and the serum sodium concentration maintains normal serum osmolality.
 Serum osmolality determines the movement of fluids and electrolytes across membranes.
 The normal serum osmolality is 285–295 mOsm/kg.

 Causes of isotonic dehydration